Penciller: Chuck Austen

 Writer/artist Chuck Austen did his work on Elektra entirely on a computer.
 He prefers uses mostly Macintoshes, but also uses PCs.
 When using a Mac, he uses Ray Dream Studio, and when using a PC, usings 3D Studio Max.
 These allow him to take three-dimensional models and break them down into simplified two-tone line forms.
 He purchases the models from catalogues, or uses ones that he built for Strips using in Hash or Animation:Master.
 After importing the models into Studio or Max, he arranges the angles and other aspects of the scene before rendering them, such as placement of background objects or modifying gestures, while the computer corrects elements such as perspective, foreshortening, proportions, etc. After the files are rendered to Austen's satisfaction, he assembles them into page form using Photoshop, completing details that the modeling programs cannot perfect, such as facial expressions, hair, filling in blacks, rendering clothes and wrinkles, etc. To finish the art, he will either print out the "pencils" directly onto Bristol board and finalize them with an HB Tombow pencil and ink them with a #2 nib, or will apply the finishes in Photoshop.

 Scott McCloud

-Scott McCloud also does his work almost entirely on a computer tablet.
+Scott McCloud also does his work almost entirely on a graphics tablet.
 Although he sketches his layouts in pencil, the remainder of his work is done digitally, explaining in his 2006 book Making Comics that he had not used traditional materials like Bristol board, pens or brushes in years.
 After sketching layouts, which he says are "pretty tight", and include the full script, he scans them into an 18-inch tablet/monitor to use them as a guide for lettering them in Adobe Illustrator.
 After completing the lettering, he exports the files to Photoshop, where he fully renders the art at a resolution of 1,200 dpi, creating between five and fifty layers of finished art before flattening it into a single black and white bitmap, plus a greyscale page, if needed.